-By now, you’ve probably heard the term Instagram influencer before, but an Instagram micro-influencer is an entirely different breed.
 Instagram influencers are normally either celebrities, experts, or creatives in a specific field that are relatively well-known and have loads of followers.
 Micro-influencers, on the other hand, haven’t reached celeb status and rarely have over 15,000 followers.
 You may think that micro-influencers don’t work for ambassador marketing because of this, but allow us to shatter those perceptions and offer you a complete guide to the wonder of micro-influencer marketing.

 The one thing that makes micro-influencers instantly stand out is their ability to truly and consistently engage with their followers.
 This is something that large-scale influencers can’t always manage.
 Their following is much larger, so their engagement with actual consumers is way less than it is for a micro-influencer.
-In our experience, higher engagement rates equals higher sales.
+In our experience, higher engagement rates equal higher sales.
 Now, we’re not saying we’re experts in maths, but that looks like an equation that’s worthwhile pursuing.

 In the current digital climate, we’ve reached a stage where traditional advertising is almost dead.
 Large-scale influencer marketing is nearing a slight halt too.
-In the past, celebs have endorsed things on Instagram without doing proper research on the brand or the products they’re plugging, which has resulted in some major backlash for some.
+In the past, celebs have endorsed things on Instagram without doing proper research on the brand or the products they’re plugging, which has resulted in some major backlash.
 This has disrupted trust between consumers and big-name influencers, which is something you won’t find with micro-influencer marketing.

 Because of their smaller audience and high engagement rates, micro-influencers are super selective about what brands and products or services they endorse on Instagram.
 For a micro-influencer, it’s incredibly important to align with a brand when it comes to values.
-Their products or services need to make sense with who they portray themselves to be on their page, otherwise it just seems disingenuous.
+Their products or services need to make sense with who they portray themselves to be on their page, otherwise, it just seems disingenuous.
 More importantly, it disrupts authenticity.
 And that’s a key characteristic of micro-influencer marketing that actually guarantees its success - its element of authenticity.

 Divain | @_montuorimaria_